3 Minute Read

 Its job is to maintain homeostasis or internal balance.
 One way it does this is by keeping pH levels in check.
 The ECS also regulates many of the major physiological processes responsible for keeping us alive.
 And they impact functions like sleep, mood, appetite, memory, and immune function.
 In sum, it’s a vital system for our overall well-being, and critical in our day to day lives.

 If we’re not sleeping well, we get cranky.
 And if our mood’s off, we can get sad, angry, or frustrated and take it out on those closest to us.
 Plus, our immune system can become depressed or weak when our ECS isn’t strong and healthy.
-So, one way to keep our ECS in tip-top shape is to supplement with cannabinoids, like CBD, THC, CBG, CBN, CBC, etc.

 For this article, we’re only focusing on cannabidiol, but these other compounds also play an important part in the overall equation of ECS health.
 More specifically, we want to talk about the connection between CBD and your gut.
 And also the immune system, because 70 to 80 percent of your gut lives in your immune system.
 Fascinating stuff, right?